USMAI-Library-Consortium/janeway-warpspeed/README.md

 Additional changes were made to optimize the Docker image for Kubernetes, such as:
 1. Identifying and consolidating dynamic data storage locations so that they can be persisted
 2. Logging to Standard Output
-3. Pre-package commonly used plugins, installable using environment variables
+3. Pre-package commonly used plugins, installable using environment variables.

 All setup and configuration options are set with environment variables.
 Please note the required environment variables.
 Also please note that this Docker image is only compatible with Postgres.